Lewis Bellenden: Career

 He was knighted about 1577 and became the Justice Clerk.
 On 1 July 1584 he was promoted as a Lord Ordinary as a Senator of the College of Justice, in place of Sir Richard Maitland of Lethington.

 He was not averse to the conspiracies of the period and was one of the conspirators involved in the notorious Raid of Ruthven, and Godscroft represents him as extremely violent on the occasion.
 Sir Lewis does not seem, however, to have shared in the ruin which attended his co-conspirators, joining the College of Justice in 1584.

 He bore a principal part in the downfall of the Earl of Arran, and the return of the banished Lords, although he was despatched by the former, then ignorant of his intentions, to accuse the latter at the court of Queen Elizabeth I of England.
+Gray received a New Year's Day gift of silver plate from Elizabeth in January 1585.

-In March 1585 he was sent as ambassador to Queen Elizabeth to discuss border matters.
+In March 1585 he was sent as ambassador to Elizabeth I to discuss border matters.
 His servant John Graham wrote to him that his wife and son James were well, and his cousin Thomas Bannatyne had spoken to the king and treasurer for funding and obtained 600 crowns, and 500 merks for his wife, Margaret Livingstone.
 Bannatyne wanted Bellenden to silk leggings for him and Bible for his wife, and a length of "best coloured" green stemming cloth.
 James VI instructed him to thank Sir Philip Sidney for the present of a lion hound, and asked him to the fairest and youngest bloodhound he could afford.
 He travelled back to Scotland with the English diplomat Edward Wotton in May.

 He was in Stirling in November 1585 when the banished Lords surprised James VI and Arran there.
 The latter intended to have slain Bellenden, the Master of Gray, and the Secretary, "but they drew to their armes and stude on their awn defence," and Arran had too much on his hands with his enemies without the walls to attack them.